rudderlabs/typewriter/example/README.md

 ## More Documentation

-See the [`Typewriter docs`](https://segment.com/docs/protocols/typewriter) for more information on instrumenting your app with Typewriter.
+See the [`RudderTyper docs`](https://docs.rudderstack.com/ruddertyper) for more information on instrumenting your app with RudderTyper.